Tensions brewing over Muslim street prayers north of Paris

 While the confrontation remained largely peaceful, both groups competed in chanting slogans.
 The worshippers, who numbered a few dozen, chanted "God is great" in Arabic, whilst the demonstrators loudly sang the French national anthem.
 Many of the protesters were seen waving French flags and crucifixes.

-mayor of a Paris suburb tried to block the town’s Muslims
+mayor of a Paris suburb tried to block the town’s Muslims from praying on the street |

 In the midst of pushing and shoving, a banner the worshippers were carrying reading "United for a Grand Mosque of Clichy" was torn down.